Faryion Wardrip: Toni Gibbs

 Toni Jean Gibbs, 23, disappeared on January 19, 1985, while employed at Wichita General Hospital.
 Gibbs was no more than 5 ft 1 in tall and weighed 94 lb.
 Wardrip came across Gibbs at about six o'clock in the morning, after he had been out walking all night.
 He knew Gibbs because she was a registered nurse (RN) at the same hospital where he worked as an orderly.
 Gibbs offered Wardrip a ride and after he got in her car, he began hurling her around and screaming at her.
 He then forced Gibbs to drive down an isolated dirt road to a field.

 Two days after her abduction, Gibbs' car was found within a few miles of the hospital.
 On February 15, utility workers found her naked body in a field at the southwest corner of West Jentsch Road and Highway 281 in Archer County, 1 mi south of the Wichita county line, one day after what would have been Gibbs' 24th birthday.
 Gibbs had been sexually assaulted and stabbed.
 Toni Gibbs had a total of eight stab wounds: three on her back, three on her chest, and two defensive wounds on her left forearm and thumb.

 Near her body, police found an abandoned school bus, where her murderer likely conducted the attack.
 Authorities discovered Gibbs' clothing inside the bus.
 Gibbs had initially survived the assault and, stripped of her clothing, she had managed to crawl 100 ft before she died.
 After the killing Wardrip then abandoned her vehicle, after legally parking it at the intersection of Van Buren and McGregor Streets in Wichita Falls, less than a mile from his residence.
 Four days after Gibbs' body was discovered, Wardrip quit his job at the Wichita General Hospital.

-Danny Laughlin, 24, was initially suspected of Gibbs' murder because he often rode his motorcycle near the area where she was killed and because he had met her at a nightclub days before she was killed.
+Danny Wayne Laughlin, 24, was initially suspected of Gibbs' murder because he often rode his motorcycle near the area where she was killed and because he had met her at a nightclub days before she was killed.
 He also failed a lie detector test and made suspicious statements.
 Laughlin was then tried, even though a comparison of Laughlin's DNA with DNA from the semen at the murder scene was unsuccessful and only circumstantial evidence was available.
 After two days of deliberation, the jury was deadlocked, which resulted in his release from custody.
 Since only one of the twelve jurors believed Laughlin was guilty, prosecutors decided not to retry Laughlin.

 Gibbs was buried at the Clayton Cemetery in New Mexico.